 The free plan is enough for quick checks, while paid plans add larger limits, batch processing, PDF reports, and more allowance for the bundled writing tools.

-The site says millions use it, but the fetched source shows no independent review score.
+ZeroGPT says millions use it, but does not publish an independent review score.
 Treat results as signals, not final proof.

 It checks text for AI-written patterns, highlights sentences, shows an AI percentage, and can generate PDF reports.